 Consider, 5 balls are chosen randomly from the total of 10 balls without repetition.
 Calculate the probability of getting exactly 2 red balls out of 6 red balls.

-This tutorial will guide you to calculate the hypergeometric distribution problems.
+Solve different hypergeometric probability distribution problems using the above example and formula.
+This hypergeometric distribution tutorial will guide you to calculate the hypergeometric distribution function.